-Your bed bug infestation is too much to handle on your own so you’ve scheduled an appointment with a professional bed bug exterminator.
+Your bed bug infestation is too much to handle on your own so you’ve scheduled an appointment with a bed bug exterminator Toronto professional.

 This is probably the best course of action since bed bugs are not easy to get rid of on your own.
 Even though you are calling in the pros, there are still some key preparation steps you should take to help the process go as smoothly as possible.

-The amount of preparation required for bed bug treatment is almost as much as is required for moving house.
+The amount of preparation required before your bed bug exterminator Toronto professional is almost as much as is required for moving house.
 It is very important that you follow these steps and any others given by your professionals in order to help ensure that your bed bug problem will be a thing of the past.

 - Plan to not be in your home during the treatment period and for some time after, usually around 6 hours.

 - Remove all linens from your bed.
 This includes fitted bed sheets, blankets, pillows, pillowcases, and covers.
 Put them in the dryer on the highest setting for a minimum of 30 minutes.
 Place everything in plastic bags and store away from infested areas, until your exterminator has completed the bed bug treatment.

 - Do the same with any clothing located in the bedrooms, especially if it was stored near, or under the bed: dry on the highest setting for a minimum of 30 minutes.
 They should also be stored in plastic bags away from the infested areas.